arunhpatil/CatGenEx/README.md

 The categories are modified slightly and the users can tweak the code to include cut-off at FPKM or iBAQ or any other quantification means as mentioned in Uhlen et. al., and Wang et. al.

 NOTE: CatGenEx <br>
-* should be used for an expression matrix containing multiple tissues; <br>
+* Should be used for an expression matrix containing multiple tissues; <br>
 * The code can be applied for raw and normalized data; <br>
 * The data should not be scaled between 1 & 10 or similar scaling method; <br>
 * Can't be used as a validation means.<br><br>